CDE-Malmo/repo-dockerized/README.md

 # How to use it

-## Using it from docker.hub
+*Note: You need to create a personal access token for your Github user to be able to download packages from the Github registry.
+Use this token to login to the Github Docker registry.
+Read more [here](https://docs.github.com/articles/configuring-docker-for-use-with-github-package-registry/).*

-First create an alias to start the container and run repo tool.
+Create an alias to start the container and run repo tool.
 The ENTRYPOINT is set to `[ "/mnt/bin/repo" ]`

 ```
-alias cde-repo='docker run --rm -it -v `pwd`:/workdir -v ${HOME}/.ssh:/root/.ssh -v ${HOME}/.gitconfig:/root/.gitconfig cdemalmo/cde-repo:latest'
+alias cde-repo='docker run --rm -it -v `pwd`:/workdir -v ${HOME}/.ssh:/root/.ssh -v ${HOME}/.gitconfig:/root/.gitconfig docker.pkg.github.com/cde-malmo/repo-dockerized/cde-repo:latest'
 ```

 Use `cde-repo --version` to make sure everything works.